 - The company is considering selling its share of the Diem Partnership.

-To be part of COPA, the company led by Mark Zuckerberg, pledged not to sue anyone for its patents related to cryptocurrencies with only one exception, what they call "defensive reasons."
-The intention is to make the patents "effectively freely available for all to use," the organization stressed in a statement today, January 31.
+To be part of COPA, the company led by Mark Zuckerberg pledged not to sue anyone for its patents related to cryptocurrencies, with only one exception: “defensive reasons.”
+The intention is to make the patents “effectively freely available for all to use,” the organization stressed today, January 31.

 The Alliance sees the arrival of Meta to its board as "solidifying" its position as a "leading cryptocurrency patent association."
 According to COPA, they are building a "collaborative environment" focused on open source to "protect core technologies for all users."

 “Meta’s leadership at COPA underscores the importance of protecting open source technologies.
 Companies large and small can foster innovation by collaborating on critical infrastructure.”COPA press release.